Depression

 In grief, self-esteem is usually maintained.
 In major depression, feelings of worthlessness and self-loathing are common.

 Grief and depression can co-exist.
-When grief and depression co-occur, the grief is more severe and lasts longer than grief without depression.
-Distinguishing between grief and depression is important and can assist people in getting the help, support or treatment they need.
+When the both co-occur, the grief is more severe and lasts longer than grief without depression.
+Distinguishing between the both is important and can assist people in getting the help, support or treatment they need.

 Treatment for Depression